 BoB stores recorded TV and Radio programmes in an archive indefinitely for all users to enjoy.
-The archive currently offers over 45,000 TV and radio programmes covering all genres.
-That number rises as more Further and Higher Education Institutions join BoB.
+The archive currently offers over 2 million TV and radio programmes covering all genres.
+That number rises as more broadcasts are archived.

 To be able to save playlists and clips on your MyBob account it is recommended that you add your email address as a backup of any changes to the institutional authentication process.

 How to I connect to BoB?

 Go to FindIt@Bham and search for Box of Broadcasts and use the instructions below to navigate your way around, make playlists and create clips for your presentations.

 In order to use BoB effectively, the following browsers are recommended for BoB:

 • Google Chrome 48 (or later)

 Go to Findit@Bham and search for Box of Broadcasts .
 You will be prompted for your ADF (University username and password).

 Alternatively you can go to https://login.learningonscreen.ac.uk/ and type University of Birmingham in the 'Where are you from?' box.